-• Details: The PD adopts a 2021 PSP, which is a statewide resource portfolio that meets a statewide 38 MMT GHG target for the electric sector in 2030.
+Details: D.22-02-004 adopts a 2021 PSP, which is a statewide resource portfolio that meets a statewide 38 MMT GHG target for the electric sector in 2030.
 It is derived from an aggregation of individual LSE IRPs with adjustments to extend the timeframe beyond 2030 to 2032 for transmission planning purposes and to add the resources required in D.21-06-035 for mid-term reliability (MTR) purposes.
-The decision recommends that CAISO use the 38 MMT PSP portfolio as both the reliability base case and the policy-driven base case for study in its 2022-2023 Transmission Planning Process.
+The decision recommends that CAISO use the 38 MMT PSP portfolio as both the reliability base case and the policy-driven base case for study in its 2022-2023 Transmission Planning Process, which is a more aggressive GHG reduction portfolio than the 46 MMT portfolio used in 2020 IRPs.
 It also directs staff to work with the CEC and CAISO to develop a policy-driven sensitivity case designed to test the transmission buildout necessary for a 30 MMT core portfolio with high electrification.

-The PD would result in VCE's 2020 IRP being certified by the CPUC (in contrast to 24 other LSEs that have to file supplemental information).
+The D.22-02-004 certifies VCE's 2020 IRP (in contrast to 24 other LSEs that have to file supplemental information).
 It calls VCE's IRP "exemplary" with respect to the following sections: preferred conforming portfolios, focus on DACs, cost and rate analysis, hydro generation risk management, and long-duration storage development.
-The PD also maintains a two-year IRP planning cycle (vs. a 3-year cycle) and establishes a September 1, 2022 deadline for the next round of LSE IRPs.
+It also maintains the existing two-year IRP planning cycle (vs. the proposed 3-year cycle) and establishes a November 1, 2022 deadline for the next round of LSE IRPs.

-The PD recommends the adoption of the 38 MMT "Core Portfolio" updated with the 2020 IEPR managed mid-demand forecast and High EV penetration assumption, which results in the following new resource build by 2032, by technology: Gas: 0 MW; Biomass: 134 MW; Geothermal: 1,160 MW; Wind: 3,531 MW; Wind (New Transmission): 1,500 MW; Offshore Wind: 1,708 MW; Utility-Scale Solar: 17,506 MW; Battery Storage: 13,571 MW; Pumped (long-duration) Storage: 1,000 MW; Load Shed DR: 441 MW.
+D.22-02-004 results in the following new resource build by 2032, by technology: Gas: 0 MW; Biomass: 134 MW; Geothermal: 1,160 MW; Wind: 3,531 MW; Wind (New Transmission): 1,500 MW; Offshore Wind: 1,708 MW; Utility-Scale Solar: 17,506 MW; Battery Storage: 13,571 MW; Long-duration Storage: 1,000 MW; Load Shed DR: 441 MW.
+The following figure illustrates future resource additions under the PSP.